This scientific research has used "in vitro" testing (using cell cultures or simulated lung fluids), animal testing and

 The last "D" – dose – is related to the other two parameters and is often referred to as "lung burden".
-With chronic exposures the lung burden is the result of ongoing deposition (determined by workplace exposure levels and fibre dimensions) and clearance (driven by biopersistence).
-If the exposure is high enough and clearance slow then a sufficiently large dose will accumulate for adverse health effects to result.
+With chronic exposures the lung burden is the result of ongoing deposition (determined by workplace exposure levels and fibre dimensions) and clearance (determined by fibre biopersistence).
+If the exposure is high enough and clearance slow then a sufficiently large dose may accumulate and adverse health effects occur.

 This risk reduction can be achieved by: